 Remember that part of the cost of your value proposition is trust - if your value statement incurs an immediate trust cost, you need to refine your value statement further.

-From start, ask your interviewee about how she feels your value statement would apply to her life.
+From the start, ask your interviewee about how they feel your value statement would apply to their life.
 As mentioned before, what you think your value is can be very different from what your customers think your value is.

-Finally, ask her why she feels it applies or doesn’t apply to her life, and what the benefit means for her.
-At this stage, use a 5 Why’s methodology - dig deeper and deeper until you get to an answer that is part of Maslow’s hierarchy of needs, depicted below.
+Finally, ask them why they feel it applies or doesn’t apply to their life, and what the benefit means for them.
+At this stage, use a 5 Why’s methodology - dig deeper and deeper until you get to an answer that is part of Maslow’s hierarchy of needs.

-For example, if someone tells you that the benefit of your product is that it makes her marketing team more productive, ask her why that matters to her.
+For example, if someone tells you that the benefit of your product is that it makes their marketing team more productive, ask them why that matters to them.

-She might say that it then makes her look better in front of her boss.
+They might say that it then makes them look better in front of their boss.

-Ask her why looking better in front of her boss matters, and she might say that it enables her to eventually get a raise.
+Ask them why looking better in front of their boss matters.
+They might say that it enables them to eventually get a raise.

-Ask her why she cares about getting a raise, and she might say that it enables her to maintain a better standard of living.
+Ask them why they care about getting a raise, and they might say that it enables them to maintain a better standard of living.

 At this point, you’ve reached a benefit that Maslow’s hierarchy of needs - in this case, it’s a security need.

-You should therefore design your product in such a way that enables your customer and her team to shine in front of their boss.
+You should therefore design your product in such a way that enables your customer and their team to shine in front of their boss.

 Here’s a different example.

-Say that someone told you that the benefit of your product is that it enables her marketing team to be more productive.
-At the surface, this seems like the same benefit.
+Say that someone told you that the benefit of your product is that it enables their marketing team to be more productive.
+On the surface, this seems like the same benefit.

-But, ask them one step deeper, and she might say that she needs her team to be more productive because her team is currently burning out.
+But, ask them one step deeper, and they might say that they need their team to be more productive because their team is currently burning out.

-Ask her why her team is burning out, and she might tell you that it’s because they’re being asked to do too many things.
+Ask them why their team is burning out.
+They might tell you that it’s because they’re being asked to do too many things.

-Ask her why they’re doing so many things, and she might tell you it’s because they don’t have the budget to hire more people.
+Ask them why they’re doing so many things.
+They might tell you it’s because they don’t have the budget to hire more people.

-Ask her why they don’t have the budget to hire more people, and she might tell you it’s because her boss doesn’t see the value of the marketing department.
+Ask them why they don’t have the budget to hire more people.
+They might tell you it’s because their boss doesn’t see the value of the marketing department.

-Ask her why her boss doesn’t see the value of their department, and she might tell you it’s because her boss comes from a different background and needs to be educated about the value of marketing.
+Ask them why their boss doesn’t see the value of their department.
+They might tell you it’s because their boss comes from a different background and needs to be educated about the value of marketing.